 Although science may not be the subject you feel most passionate about, you must nonetheless still strive to find personal relevance, interest, or real world applicability in the pre-med curriculum.
 You're learning stuff at a fundamental, often abstract level, but all of this stuff applies to what you'll be doing as a doctor one way or another.
 Seek out examples of those applications.
 Specific references to clinical medicine in your classroom lectures will, unfortunately, likely be few and far between, so focus and invigorate your studies by drumming up your own clinically oriented examples for projects and papers.
 Most professors will be happy to help you explore the clinical application of your basic science studies during office hours.
 Make the time to find these connections and even your pre-med course requirements will go a long way toward fostering a true liberal arts education.

-Making an appointment with Leslie Bell right away is a good way to begin your course planning as she can help you to identify college courses that satisfy pre-med requirements, determine an appropriate sequence for completing those courses, and plan an academic schedule to accommodate both your pre-medical coursework and other educational objectives.
+Making an appointment with Leslie Bell during your first year is a good way to begin your course planning as she can help you to identify college courses that satisfy pre-med requirements, determine an appropriate sequence for completing those courses, and plan an academic schedule to accommodate both your pre-medical coursework and other educational objectives.

 By creating a long-term "master schedule" for the courses you plan to take during your four years at Hamilton, you will easily be able to visualize what your pre-med workload will be and determine how to best arrange your coursework so that you strike the critical balance between the courses you need to take and the courses you want to take.
 While making your master schedule, keep in mind that it should always be tentative.
 It is okay to change it and juggle courses around.
 In fact, it is very likely that you will have to modify your schedule to take into account not getting into a class due to a bad registration time or changing your mind about what major you wish to pursue.